It’s no secret that it’s hot in the sauna.

 - Cool down: Take a cool shower afterward to lower your body temperature

 Aim to use the sauna at least a few times per week.
 After a few sessions, begin to gradually increase the temperature and/or the amount of time you spend in there.

 Pretty soon, you’ll start to figure out the answers to essential questions like “What should sauna temp be for me?” and “What is the best sauna temperature for my needs?” and “What temperature should a sauna be in Celsius for me to be comfortable.”

 Before reading this guide, the answers to questions like “What is the temperature in a sauna?” and “What is a good sauna temperature?” and “How hot are saunas usually?” may have seemed impossible to answer.

 At this point, though, you should be able to tell others what temperature to set sauna, as well as respond to questions like “How hot does a sauna get Celsius?” and “How hot is a sauna supposed to be?” with confidence.

 If you’re ready to experience the benefits of an in-home sauna for yourself, head to our online store today.
-We’ve got tons of high-quality saunas for you to choose from, from infrared saunas to dry saunas.
+We’ve got tons of high-quality saunas and infrared sauna blankets for you to choose from, from infrared saunas to dry saunas.